 The initiative backed by seven of the largest sports betting operators presents itself as being complementary to the tribal proposal.
 The tribal measure qualified for the November 2022 ballot.

 Language ensures that both the operator proposal and the brick-and-mortar-based tribal initiative can pass.
 And all California mobile sports betting operators have to partner with Indian tribes to enter the Golden State market.
 Additionally, 15% of tax revenue goes to those tribes who chose not to participate.

 Tribes also have the option of setting up their own, independent online sports betting operation at one-tenth the cost of operators.

 But the tribal coalitions call it a competing initiative.
 The press release says it would give these commercial operators “near-total control of the online sports wagering market in California, undermining tribal rights and self-sufficiency.”

-Operators even tried to revise the initiative to address tribal sovereignty concerns.
+Operators even tried to amend the initiative to address tribal sovereignty concerns.
 But it appears as if those efforts won’t be enough.

 Tribes say CA sports betting initiatives not a solution to homelessness

 The operator campaign focuses on putting sports betting revenues toward supporting services for the homeless and mental health.
-And the card room initiative gives the money to cities to assist with education, homelessness, affordable housing and mental health.
+And the initiative backed by California card rooms gives the money to cities to assist with education, homelessness, affordable housing and mental health.

 The tribes contend that neither measure provides any guarantee that funds will actually go toward fixing the homelessness problem.